 With its many medicinal compounds, Angelica acts as the respiratory relaxant to help release congestion and allow the flow of mucus as well as a lung tonic to heal and strengthen lung tissue.
 So angelica is very useful with coughs, asthma, and bronchitis especially with fever related to colds and influenza.
 It will also increase sweating and help the body release and eliminate toxins through the skin.

 Using angelica root can prove to be a blessing for women suffering from menstrual cramps.
-It has a beneficial effect on blood circulation and increases the blood i the pelvis, which soothes the painful cramps.
+It has a beneficial effect on blood circulation and increases the blood flow to the pelvis, which soothes the painful cramps.
 It also helps to balance the level of hormones, which leads to a decrease in all of the uncomfortable symptoms of PMS.

-Angelica is excellent for the beauty and health of skin and hair.The tea can be used as a face wash to treat various skin conditions and make the skin look softer, clearer and healthier (or add a few drops of the tincture to your regular face wash).
+Angelica is excellent for the beauty and health of skin and hair.The tea can be used as a face wash to treat various skin conditions and make the skin softer, clearer and healthier (or add a few drops of the tincture to your regular face wash).
 It also cleans the skin and treats acne, rashes, inflammation, and eczema.You can also add it to your bath to treat your skin and soothe any problem - add 2 cups of Angelica tea into warm water.
 Coconut oil can also be added for obtaining the best results.
 This bath relieves inflammation, softens the skin and helps to treat eczema.

 Additionally, Angelica root has been used for hair loss treatment for centuries by the Chinese.
 Enriched with Vitamin E, it helps in stimulating the circulation of oxygen in the body and the scalp.
 It helps to promote the metabolism and replenishes the nutrient supply in the body, which are essential for the growth of hair.
 It helps to oxidize blood, which eventually helps in the oxidation of hair cells.
 It also promotes the regeneration of damaged hair cells.